ricocooder/ricocooder/README.md

 Modification to the heat pump involves changing its operation mode:
 Previously, the pump operated in an ON/OFF mode, but now it will adjust its performance based on the system's demand, significantly reducing energy consumption.

+The system is equipped with a dedicated touch screen.
+The same control interface is accessible from any device with a web browser after authorization.

 Technologies and Libraries Used:

 - Raspberry Pi: The platform on which our system operates.